OakTree445/ChangeBot/README.md

 provide no cmechanical lock to keep them located, meaning that the printhead can wiggle around or even fall off mid print.
 I have microswitched on each printhead to detect that it is on the toolhead and stop the print if the printhead falls off.

 That being said, after ~100 hours printing at 100-200mm/s I have had no issues or print defects that stem from the printhead moving around.

+Videos of it in action can be seen at https://www.youtube.com/channel/UCexG9mjx7px7rB0vybMDJzQ